Skip to content

 Packaging with

 Close-up of system semiconductor in blue packaged with X-Cube 3D stack packaging technology.
-Close-up of system semiconductor in blue packaged with X-Cube 3D stack packaging technology.

-industry.
+Samsung’s innovative technology isn’t just to make products, but to also help the environment.
+We’ve used 3D stack packaging technology X-Cube on system semiconductors for the first time in the industry.
 X-Cube allows you to vertically stack multiple wafers into a single chip, so you can fit a high-capacity memory solution while decreasing the chip’s overall size.

 This allows clients to have more freedom in their designs, and it also dramatically increases data processing speeds and energy efficiency, enhancing performance and lowering the effect of energy on the environment.
 In addition to X-Cube, we continue to innovate and evolve to create a sustainable environment.
 By powering everything from AI and 5G to IoT and self-driving cars, we’re pioneering the Fourth Industrial Revolution.